rohanrrb/GeneralAgent_CSE476/README.md

 `python generate_answer_template.py <path to dev/test set> --dev <bool> --classify <bool>`

 These flags are **not** robust in the slightest and so the command should be run directly as given.
-Below is the command to simply generate answers for the test set assuming the file has not been renamed and is in the root dir of this project.
+Below is the command to simply generate answers for the test set assuming the file has not been renamed and is in the base dir of this project.

 `python generate_answer_template.py cse_476_final_project_test_data.json --dev False --classify False`